Last updated: May 5, 2026

 Bottom line: Minnesota does not have one simple state program that sends a check to any adult child or spouse just for helping an older parent.
-For most seniors, the real paid-family-caregiver paths run through Community First Services and Supports (CFSS) or the Elderly Waiver with Consumer Directed Community Supports (CDCS).
-The main non-Medicaid backup for seniors is Alternative Care, which may also allow CDCS.
+For most seniors, the real paid-family-caregiver paths run through Community First Services and Supports (CFSS), the Elderly Waiver with Consumer Directed Community Supports (CDCS), or Alternative Care.
+The older adult must qualify, the care must be approved, and the family worker must meet program rules.

 Emergency help now

-- If the older adult is in immediate danger, has a medical emergency, or you suspect abuse, neglect, or exploitation, call 911 or use Minnesota’s Adult Protection reporting information.
+- If the older adult is in immediate danger, has a medical emergency, or you suspect abuse, neglect, or exploitation, call 911.
+For non-emergency suspected abuse, Minnesota lists Adult Protection and the Minnesota Adult Abuse Reporting Center at 844-880-1574.

-- If a hospital, rehab, or nursing home discharge is coming and home care is not set up, call Minnesota Aging Pathways or your Long-Term Care Consultation contact today and say you need a MnCHOICES assessment for home and community-based services.
+- If a hospital, rehab, or nursing home discharge is coming and home care is not set up, call Minnesota Aging Pathways or the county or tribal long-term-care consultation office today.
+Say the senior needs a MnCHOICES assessment for home and community-based services.

-- If paid care was denied, cut, or stopped, call your health plan member services or county worker the same day, ask for the reason in writing, and contact the Office of Ombudsperson for Public Managed Health Care Programs if the senior is in a managed care plan.
+- If paid care was denied, cut, or stopped, call the health plan, county worker, or tribal worker the same day.
+Ask for the reason in writing.
+If the senior is in managed care, the managed care ombudsperson can explain next steps.

 Quick help box